26 Years Ago: Stevie Ray Vaughan Kicks Off Final Tour

 A few days later he was hospitalized again in London for severe internal bleeding.
 The rest of the tour was immediately canceled and once he was reasonably healthy, Vaughan flew back to America and to enter a drug rehabilitation center.

 When he finally made the decision to get clean, he was genuinely surprised by what he discovered, not only about the prescribed program, but also about himself.
 In a widely circulated speech Vaughan gave to an Alcoholics Anonymous group, he said, “I didn’t expect to find out in treatment that that was one of the coolest places I’d ever been.
 That’s what I found out, you know.
 It wasn’t what I thought it was gonna to be at all.
-I went through the regular stuff, you know…’what if they find out I’m in here…who’s ‘they’… you know. [laughs] And I don’t wanna be here and all that stuff, but once I started paying attention to what was goin’ on in treatment — to the recovery — it’s been something that I’ve really wanted ever since.”
+I went through the regular stuff, you know … ‘What if they find out I’m in here … who’s ‘they’ … you know.
+And I don’t wanna be here and all that stuff, but once I started paying attention to what was going on in treatment — to the recovery — it’s been something that I’ve really wanted ever since.”

 Vaughan finished up the recording of his fourth studio album in March 1989 and hit the road just two months later.
 It was one of the most expansive tours of his life, comprising three legs and 147 shows across the United States and Canada.
 For 34 of the dates, Vaughan brought on another guitar virtuoso, Jeff Beck as a co-headliner in a collaboration that later won an award from Pollstar for Most Creative Tour Package.